patrickbwarren/python3-wall-DFT/README.md

 * `wall_dft_minim.py` : solve for minimum perturbation to bulk;
 * `wallDFT.py` : underlying python module implementing functionality.

-All codes can be run without command line parameters, using the built-in defaults.
+All the python scripts can be run without command line parameters, using the built-in defaults.
+They were developed to support a forthcoming publication in the area.

 ### What's being solved here?